Ficool

 "Tell me what?"

 "We're royal blooded dragons, or at least she is.
-I'm only half.
-I incubated for fifty years, then left home around four years ago.
+I'm only half. left home around four years ago.
 So… I'm 589 years old, I guess?"

-Basil stopped walking.
-His face paled.
-"What's your mother's name?"
+I stopped walking.
+My face paled.
+"Who's your mother?"

 "Illyria.
 Queen of the dragons.
 Why?"

-Basil choked on a laugh.
-"She's a queen now? damn it all…" he mumbled to himself
+I choked on a laugh.
+"She's a queen now? damn it all…" I mumbled to myself.

 "Why are you looking like you've seen a ghost?"

-Basil scratched the back of his head, eyes darting.
+I scratched the back of my head, eyes darting.
 "Did… uh, did your mom ever mention your father's name?"

 Lace tilted his head.
 "Nope.
-She only ever called him things like 'bastard', 'narcissist', or 'sack of meat.'
+She only ever called him things like 'bastard', 'narcissist', or 'bag of dicks .'
 Though 'bastard narcissist' was her favorite.
-Always used them together."
+Always used them together for some reason."

 "Would you look at that!
-There's the gate!"
-Basil said, speed-walking ahead.
+There's the exit!"
+I said, speed-walking ahead.
 "Let's hurry, shall we?"

-They exited the gate just as the sun dipped below the treetops.
+We exited the gate just as the sun danced above the treetops, putting on a show for any observer who watched as it strutted through leaves and limbs.
 Waiting outside were Adian and a squad of executioners.

 "Captain Lace!"
 Adian called out, rushing forward.
 "Are you alright?"

-"Just some bruised pride," Lace said, stepping off Basil's shoulder and catching the health potion Adian tossed him.
+"Just some bruised pride," Lace said, stepping off My shoulder and catching the health potion Adian tossed him.

 Lace raised a brow.
 "Have I ever walked into something I couldn't handle, Lieutenant?"